Bounds for Restricted Selections of Random Sets: Introduction

+The central question is: how do the attainable ranges in \eqref{equ:expectationBounds} and \eqref{equ:medianBounds} change when one restricts attention to a nonempty subset $\mathcal{S}\subset\Sel(Y)$ defined by a scalar constraint?

 The non-atomicity of $(\Omega,\mathcal A,\PP)$ allows us to use measurable selection and rearrangement arguments in a sharp way.
 At a technical level, several of our proofs combine classical properties of the Aumann expectation with Hardy–Littlewood type inequalities and quantile representations.
-This yields explicit and, in many cases, closed-form descriptions of the admissible ranges of expectations, medians, event probabilities, and higher moments under simple one-dimensional constraints on the selections.
+This yields explicit and, in many cases, closed-form descriptions of the extremal values of expectations, medians, event probabilities, and higher moments over constrained selection sets.

+We then show that the one-dimensional theory is sufficient for the general case: the selection set of any random compact convex set in $\R^d$ can be approximated in $L^1$ by selection sets of disjoint unions of random cubes, each of which decomposes coordinate-wise into a product of one-dimensional interval selection sets.
+This reduces every constrained selection problem for random convex sets in $\R^d$ to the interval case.